Sightseeing in Kos

 Family Fun in Kos

 The grown-ups can relax on their sun loungers, soaking up some rays while the kids head out with their buckets and spades to build sandcastles and splash about in the shallows.
-Children will also enjoy snorkeling in the clear blue water to see what marine life they can spot as they play in the waves.
+Children will also enjoy snorkelling in the clear blue water to see what marine life they can spot as they play in the waves.

 The whole family will enjoy a leisurely boat trip with several destinations on offer throughout the many departure points on the island.
 A popular destination for a day trip is the small island of Nisyros which still has an active volcano and is a fascinating location for both parents and kids alike.